 Published at 2018, December 6th

 Avocados became the latest trend in the Western World’s diet.
-Apart from their tasty flavor, they have many benefits for our health and well-being.
+Apart from their tasty flavor, they have many benefits for human health and well-being.
 But producing them in industrial numbers is harming the environment and local populations.
 We have set a high demand for avocados.
 Let’s go deeper into what’s happening around the supply.

 Why Are Avocados So Popular?
 What Are Their Benefits?